-Natural Alternatives Bach Flower: A combination of Aspen and Valerian, 6-8 pills, half an hour before bedtime, calms your mind and induces natural sleep.
+Bach flower: A combination of Aspen and Valerian, 6-8 pills, half an hour before bedtime, calms your mind and induces natural sleep.
 The comforting “two-some” seems to work best in high-strung, or highly-pressurized individuals, or anxious executives, who don’t think of anything else, but tomorrow’s sales figures.

 Homeopathy: Passiflora incarnata (passionflower).
 Passionflower is useful for sleepless individuals who present with continuing emotional and mental fatigue, nervous distress, anxiety, or prolonged stress.
 Check with your therapist, if you are on conventional or other medications, before taking passionflower.
 Dosage: 10-15 drops of the mother tincture, in a half cup of water, 20-30 minutes before bedtime.

 Coffea cruda 200, 6-8 pills, half an hour before bedtime, when sleeplessness is brought on by over excitement from any cause, for example, good news such as a job promotion.

 Gelsemium sempervirens 200, 6-8 pills, half an hour before bedtime, when sleeplessness is triggered by anticipatory anxiety, or frenzied nervous agitation.

 Nutritional medicine: A supplement containing magnesium and calcium is said to calm the nerves, and promote good, natural sleep.
 Speak to a therapist for appropriate dosage/s.